Vescent/SLICE-FFC_Firmware_Upgrade_Utility/README.md

   The upgrade utility can be run from anywhere on your PC

+## Configuration 1.11
+  Adds a check to make sure a System Controller firmware file is in the upgrade directory.
+Version 1.10 would miss this and erase the Systeme Controller
+  without upgrading it.
 ## Configuration 1.10
   Fixes issues encountered on some Windows 10 machines that caused failures due to the inability to switch to firmware upgrade mode from virtual COM port mode.
 ## Configuration 1.7